odrodrig/RAG-LLM-Service/README.md

 ## Connecting this application to watsonx Assistant

 You can connect watsonx Assistant to invoke the `queryLLM` or `queryWDLLM` APIs.
 See the steps [here.](./watsonx-assistant-setup/README.md)

+## Troubleshooting

+- One of the classes used in this utility defines a default model to be used in the event that the model isn't specified by the api call.
+This code is located at [https://github.com/ibm-build-lab/RAG-LLM-Service/blob/main/application/utils.py:299](https://github.com/ibm-build-lab/RAG-LLM-Service/blob/main/application/utils.py:299).
+If the model defined here is deprecated from watsonx.ai, these apis will break.
+So ensure that the model defined in the `CustomWatsonX(WatsonX)` is available within the watsonx.ai framework.